 "Hemlines creeped ever higher on the spring 2021 runways, most notably at Miu Miu where the microscopic miniskirts paired with short-sleeve knits transported me back to the '60s.
-I know it's a trend that I'll definitely be aiming to try next spring once the weather permits bare legs again.
+It's a trend that I'm definitely aiming to try this spring once the weather permits bare legs again.
 I can already envision wearing one with knee-high boots and a shrunken knit."

-"A trend I'm ready to leave behind is extra-large prairie collars.
+"A trend I'm leaving behind is extra-large prairie collars.
 While they do work for some, they've always struck me as a bit too costumey to be all that practical."

 Pictured: Miu Miu S/S 21